liwei-cn/GitBook-RoboCalc/notes.md

 * Only asynchronous communication is supported \(TODO\).

-* No composite state is supported \(TODO\).

 * The generated code is not targeted for some specific simulator.
 The user needs to extend the framework to fit different needs.

-* No operation is supported \(the user can specify composite state if needed\).

 * The clock should only be defined inside the state machine.

-* The simulation framework can execute multiple transitions at one control cycle, but it may cause the 'infinite loop' issue \(TODO\).
+* The simulation framework can execute multiple transitions at one control cycle, but it may cause the 'infinite loop' issue.
+This is known as deadlock.

 * Defined interfaces only contain events.